ym2805/XIM-GSAPP-Fa20/docs/src/procedures/procedure-1.md

 ---
-title:  "Template Post: Title of Your Final Project"
+Title:  "Template Post: Title of Your Final Project"
-author: "Names Of Everyone In Your Group"
+Tuthor: "Names Of Everyone In Your Group"
-date:   2020-01-01
+Date:   2020-01-01
 ---
 This is a document that is written in markdown.
 It is a 'markup language' that allows you to format plain text in a way that is easily converted to many different formats.
 For example, this document was written in markdown but will be used as an webpage and converted into HTML.